-Body Image Recovery Support Group
+Body Image Recovery:

-A restorative circle group for women
+A restorative circle

-biweekly Thursday evenings 5-6:15pm (75-minute session)
+biweekly Thursday evenings 5-6:30pm

 967 Broadway South Portland